karthagokul/gologger/README.md

 # gologger
-A Header only Logger Implementation
+A Header only Logger Implementation , The base implementation is from Alberto Lepe <dev@alepe.com>